CHAPTER 2.06 SUBDIVISION REGULATIONS AND STANDARDS

 2. Any subdivision, which has a high water table area, shall be designed and developed to provide each lot with a buildable area behind the front setback line of at least forty (40) percent of the minimum lot area required by the zone in which the lot is located.

 3. The developer shall install or replace when required by the City, all sewer and water systems within a high water table area to eliminate or minimize possible damage to such systems, discharge from such systems into the water table, or infiltration of water table liquids into such systems.

 A. All street and right-of-way improvements shall be designed and constructed in accordance with Title III General Public Works Construction Standards and Specifications and shall be extended to the farthest boundaries of the subdivision.

-B. The angle formed by the intersection of two (2) streets shall be ninety (90) degrees, except where otherwise approved as necessary by the Land Use Authority Board.
+B. The angle formed by the intersection of two (2) streets shall be ninety (90) degrees, except where otherwise approved as necessary by the Development Review Committee.

-C. Two (2) streets which intersect a third (3rd)street on opposite sides of the third (3rd)street shall be offset from each other at least one hundred-fifty (150) feet, except where otherwise approved as necessary by the Land Use Authority Board.
+C. Two (2) streets which intersect a third (3rd)street on opposite sides of the third (3rd)street shall be offset from each other at least one hundred-fifty (150) feet, except where otherwise approved as necessary by the Development Review Committee.

 2.06.050 STREET GRADES.
 All road and street grades shall be designed as follows: